Join us in collecting new and gently used handbags to distribute to women in domestic violence shelters across Texas for Mother’s Day.

 - - Children in Texas shelters are designated to select one of the donated handbags to give their mother on Mother’s Day!

 - - Though the annual drive is focused on a spring collection timeframe, Texas Advocacy Project fulfills shelters’ requests to have purses on hand throughout the year.

 - - The key idea is that regardless of what may happen to the pamphlets, the phone number will always be accessible inside the bag and is not easily discoverable by an abuser.

 - - Each bag will contain a chance for a new life as each is fitted with a discreet tag that lists The Project’s toll-free legal line along with safety planning and economic empowerment pamphlets.

 - - None of this could happen without you!
 So grab some handbags and head towards your local drop off location!

-“Last year, The Project served more than 5,900 clients, impacting the lives of over 14,000 women and their children.
+“In 2017, The Project provided legal services in 5,096 cases, serving 12,707 Texans in 168 counties.
 We know how critical access to legal services is in helping victims begin their journey of becoming a survivor,” said Heather Bellino, Executive Director of Texas Advocacy Project.
 “When victims call our legal line it is often the first time they have ever spoken with an attorney to learn that they have rights and that they can get protection and safety.
 It is a life-altering moment.
 By placing The Project’s legal line inside the bags, victims will be armed with one of the strongest tools to break the cycle of violence – access to legal services.”